qcrit/NHB-2018-OEstylometry/README.md

-## Replication code for Chaudhuri et al., "Large-scale quantitative profiling of the Old English verse tradition," forthcoming in Nature Human Behaviour
+## Replication code for Neidorf et al., "Large-scale quantitative profiling of the Old English verse tradition," forthcoming in Nature Human Behaviour

 The code requires Python 3.6.0+.
 It is recommended that you create a virtual environment for this project before installing the required packages and running this code.
 If you have not done so previously, you will need to install virtualenv (e.g., by running `pip install virtualenv`).
 To create a virtual environment called 'venv_OE_stylometry', type `virtualenv venv_OE_stylometry`.
 To activate the virtual environment, type `source venv_OE_stylometry/bin/activate` when in the main directory.